 You may request details of personal information which we hold about you under the

 General Data Protection Regulation 2018 by submitting a data subject access request.
-If you would like a copy of the information held on you and you are within the UK, please address requests and questions about this or any other question about this policy to or Data Controller, 15 Birkmyre Road, Glasgow, G51 3JH.
+If you would like a copy of the information held on you and you are within the UK, please address requests and questions about this or any other question about this notice to firstname.lastname@example.org or Data Controller, 15 Birkmyre Road, Glasgow, G51 3JH.

 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible at the above address.
 We will promptly correct any information found to be incorrect.